Reduce licensing costs with IFL

 With the virtualization capabilities of the Enterprise Linux Server, your business can consolidate applications and servers, build clusters that can share system resources at extreme levels of utilization, relocate workloads nondisruptively and provide a more flexible and dynamic IT infrastructure that will help you achieve superior levels of service and greater control in managing the growth of your business.

 The Enterprise Linux Server provides an ideal platform for enterprise-class IT optimization and cloud computing.
+The Enterprise Linux Server is available with the new zBC12 and z/VM Version 6 Release 3 virtualization software.

 In this example a traditional System z environment with three general purpose processors adds additional workspace and software in an IFL but still reports its System z capacity.
 Consequently, executing Linux workload on the IFL does not result in any increase in monthly license charges for the IBM operating systems or IBM software running on the general purpose processor.